longhornadam/QuizForge/LLM_Modules/QuizForge - Base Module.md

 - **Focus:** Write excellent questions.
 Do not worry about points, randomization, or "perfect" formatting.
 The engine fixes those.

 ---

+## Optional Modules
+If the teacher requests rigor, differentiation, UDL, or subject-specific guidance, load the corresponding `QF_MOD_*` files.
+Common modules include:
+- QF_MOD_RIGOR
+- QF_MOD_Differentiation
+- QF_MOD_UDL
+- There are discipline/level specific modules, as well.

+The teacher can paste the module content into the chat or attach the file to the LLM's context for enhanced guidance.
+If those modules are not present, ask the teacher to provide them.

+---

 ## 2. Understanding Teacher Requests
 Treat every teacher prompt as the source of truth.
 Extract: